Cycling Historic Richmond: A Soft Pedaling Vancouver Adventure

 Parking near Horseshoe Slough, my wife and I usually set out on Dyke Road.
 Following the main arm of the mighty Fraser, we watch this working river, busy with boats, barges, and ships.

 Farmlands spread north toward the snowcapped coastal mountains.
 Just beyond Tilson/Gilmore Barn (1882) lies Finn Slough.
 Posted photos and hand printed pages explain how fishermen from Finland settled there over a century ago.

 Small gillnetters and motorboats lie ready in the backwater.
 Weathered clapboard homes, boat sheds, derelict net lofts, and a children’s day center perch around this marshy habitat.
 Majestic eagles sit atop surrounding cedars.

 Hard-packed South Dyke Trail winds inland along fences sporting blackberry vines, around a box factory and into a riverside dog park.
-Cheery orange, yellow and blue canine sculptures welcome cyclists, day hikers and pet owners unleashing their amiable mutts for frolic.
+Cheery orange, yellow and blue canine sculptures welcome cyclists, day hikers and pet owners unleashing their amiable mutts for a frolic.

 Meanwhile, fishermen patiently try their luck, casting out from the nearby pier.
 Silvery salmon leap and spin by during spawning season.

 History abounds.
 Dyke Road passes the restored London Farmhouse (1906).
 Arriving in 1885, the Londons were first to build dikes and a farm on Lulu Island.